Will-Stahl/distributed_systems_projects/Project_3/README.md

 ### FileInfo

 This class houses information for a file such as what peers currently possess the file, what's the name of the file as well as its checksum details.
-This is particularly useful for the "find" function defined in Tracker.java which returns a list of peers (sorted by load) that currently possess this file in their respective directories.
+This is particularly useful for the `Find` function defined in Tracker.java which returns a list of peers that currently possess this file in their respective directories.

 ### FileDownload

-This class allows File Downloads to occur between clients by computing checksum values using the CRC32 hash operation and also has a function called AddNoise() that corrupts the file randomly.
+This class allows File Downloads to occur between clients by computing checksum values using the CRC32 hash operation and also has a function called `AddNoise()` that corrupts the file randomly, which is called in the constructor.
 If a file has 5 bytes, then there exists a 5/10000 chance that it will be corrupted.
-In case a download operation fails due to a file being corrupted, the peer either attempts to re-download the file or tries another peer (according to code we've written in the DownloadAsClient function in PeerNode.java).
+In case a download operation fails due to a file being corrupted, the peer attempts to re-download the file one time before trying another peer (according to code we've written in the DownloadAsClient function in PeerNode.java).

 ### ComparePeer

-This is a class that simply compares the load and latency of peers and returns them in sorted order so that our algorithm in the DownloadAsClient() function defined in PeerNode.java can make an accurate decision on what peer to query for a file.
+This is a class that implements the `Comparator<T>` interface.
+It compares the load and latency index of peers (`ping` attribute) so that a `Set`'s sort function returns them in sorted order.
+This way, our algorithm in the `DownloadAsClient()` function defined in `PeerNode.java` can make an accurate decision on what peer to query for a file.

 ## Handling Fault Tolerance Scenarios

 ### Downloaded files can be corrupted

 As we've defined earlier in the "Class Design Descriptions" section, there is a random chance of num_bytes/10000 of a file being corrupted.
 If a downloaded file's checksum value does not match the correct checksum value of the file (i.e., it was corrupted while the download was happening), then we attempt to re-download the file from the same peer again.
-If our 2nd attempt also leads to a checksum failure, then we move onto the peer who has the next smallest latency value.
+If our 2nd attempt also leads to a checksum failure, then we move onto the peer who has the next smallest "ping" value.

 ### Tracking Server Crashes

 Once a server crashes, all currently active peers are unable to send any requests to the server.
 You can still type "join", "leave" etc in their respective UI terminals, but none of these requests will be forwarded to the server as the remote server object is offline.
-Peer's are also unable to communicate with each other while the server is down as the server is responsible for keeping track of which peers contain certain files.
-Once the server is back up, you can type "join" in each of the individual peer UI terminals, thus allowing the peers to rejoin the new register created by the server and the server is also populated with each peer's respective file and folder structure since UpdateList is called everytime a peer joins the network.
+Peers are also unable to communicate with each other while the server is down as the server is responsible for keeping track of which peers contain certain files.
+Once the server is back up, you can type "`join`" in each of the individual peer UI terminals, thus allowing the peers to rejoin the new registry created by the server, and the server is also populated with each peer's respective file and folder structure since `UpdateList` is called everytime a peer joins the network.

 ### Peer Crashes

 Anytime a peer goes down, the server stops keeping track of the peer since it is offline.
-We implemented a pinging mecahnism for peers where the server pings peers every 2 seconds to ensure they are online (line 151 in Tracker.java).
+We implemented a pinging mecahnism for peers where the server pings peers every 2 seconds to ensure they are online (line 151 in `Tracker.java`).
 The reason for keeping the ping interval at 2 seconds is that we have multiple clients in our system that are constantly sharing files with each other and since the tracker is the central point of communication, it is imperative that the tracker is always updated with the list of currently active peers.
 To make a peer join the tracker server again, you can simply relaunch the peer in a new terminal window.
-If the server is online, then the peer will be able to join the server and also calls the UpdateList function defined in Tracker.java using the remote server object to let the tracker know of its file and folder structure.
-If the server is offline and is back online at a later time, then you can simply type "join" in the peer UI terminal and you should be able to join the server.
+If the server is online, then the peer will be able to join the server and also calls the `UpdateList` function defined in Tracker.java using the remote server object to let the tracker know of its file and folder structure.
+If the server is offline and is back online at a later time, then you can simply type "`join`" in the peer UI terminal and you should be able to join the server.

 ### Exceptional situations